albertibass/ggso_website/_posts/2026-1-26-coaches-packet.md

 **See the full <a target="_blank" href="https://docs.google.com/spreadsheets/d/13BwS3114d_2W2rdAf4Wj8cXTEFh8XwPRMnPAnWADFUo/edit?usp=sharing">event schedule</a>** for our impound and block schedule.
 It will soon contain a new sheet that outlines what times each team is assigned to for self-scheduled events.

 The **<a target="_blank" href="https://docs.google.com/document/d/1eJzRAeA-_mUvcqyvbOitKmGj471CuKcvoFHvsQkk42Q/edit?tab=t.0#heading=h.y8x5m57qrevj">Awards Ceremony</a>** will take place in Memorial Church. **Doors will open at 4:15 PM**, and due to space constraints, **chairs are reserved for competitors and one coach per team only**.
-The ceremony will conclude by 7:30 PM, after which coaches can pick up graded exams and score sheets from **STLC 111**.
+The ceremony will conclude by 7:30 PM, after which coaches can pick up graded exams and score sheets from **Shriram UTL 112**.

 *Note: Tests will be released to each team following the Awards Ceremony only if homerooms are in satisfactory condition.*